-The Village at Summerville’s new memory support neighborhood, Evergreen House, a uniquely designed supportive environment using the Montessori for Aging and Dementia philosophy – the ONLY one of its kind in the nation to be built from the ground up!
+The Village at Summerville’s new memory support neighborhood, Evergreen House, a uniquely designed supportive environment using the Montessori for Aging and Dementia philosophy – One of the only montessori communities in the nation to be built from the ground up.

 ✤ Respect the person ✤ Observe in order to learn about the person ✤ Encourage independence ✤ Provide meaningful work ✤ Remember that learning and engagement can occur anywhere

 From Evergreen House’s inception, Jennifer Brush, MA, CCC/SLP, worked in conjunction with Presbyterian Communities of South Carolina and McMillan Pazdan and Smith Architects to design the memory support neighborhood, the first intentionally designed building of its kind in the United States.
 Ms. Brush is the only trainer of trainers in the US certified by the Association of Montessori Internationale (AMI) for Montessori for Aging and Dementia and one of two trainers in the world with this exclusive expertise.
 The building is already being presented as the gold standard for memory support design at national and international events.

 Care Partners at Evergreen House are trained in the Montessori philosophy for dementia care by Jennifer Brush and her team.
 These special Care Partners collect a thorough history of the resident and collaborate with the resident and his or her family to identify roles that will provide meaningful engagement.
 Grace and courtesy are used during all communications to support relationship building and independence.